-Craig Ritter, president of Ritter Insurance Marketing, once again gave his annual State of the Senior Market address, but this year, with a little twist.
+Craig Ritter, CEO of Ritter Insurance Marketing, once again gave his annual State of the Senior Market address, but this year, with a little twist.

 Rather than one long webinar, his address was broken into a four-part video series with each episode covering one of the four usual topics: The Year in Review at Ritter, Medicare Regulation and Legislation, Enrollment Stats for 2019 and Major Industry Trends.

 Below we have provided the highlights but if you want the full rundown, make sure you watch the full episodes!